 On September 5, 1991, Saint Mary Seminary moved to the site of Borromeo Seminary of Ohio in Wickliffe, Ohio, to join this new center.
-The Center for Pastoral Leadership houses Saint Mary Seminary and Graduate School of Theology; Borromeo Seminary, which is now a formation program for college students; the Diaconate program; the Pastoral Ministry Office; and the Office of Continuing Education and Formation of Ministers.
+The Center for Pastoral Leadership houses Saint Mary Seminary and Graduate School of Theology; Borromeo Seminary, which is now a formation program for college students; the Permanent Diaconate program; the Lay Ecclesial Ministry Office; and the Office of Continuing Education Clergy.
 The five entities at the Center for Pastoral Leadership network and support each other while maintaining their distinct programs.

 Significant milestones in the last decade include the retirement of Bishop Anthony Pilla in May 2006 and the appointment of Bishop Richard G. Lennon as the 10th Bishop of Cleveland.
 Bishop Lennon’s installation on May 15, 2006 marked the beginning of a new chapter in the Diocese of Cleveland.